Home

 View Video Capsule

-And what role can, or should, the agency play?
+Who will put it all together?
+And what role can or should the agency play?

 View Video Capsule

 The definition of the word client sounds easy.
 But it isn’t.
-The word has different meanings depending on the circumstances.
-This causes confusion and costly misunderstandings, particularly among junior agency people.
+The word can have different meanings This causes confusion and costly misunderstandings, particularly among junior agency people.

 Here’s how better definition can bring better client understanding.